MORAVIAN COLLEGE FACULTY POSTING

 This position is eligible for full benefits.

-The Department of Sociology and Anthropology at Moravian College invites applications for a tenure track position at the rank of Assistant Professor, to begin in August 2018.
+The Department of Sociology and Anthropology at Moravian University invites applications for a tenure track position at the rank of Assistant Professor, to begin in August 2018.
 We seek applicants who can contribute to our department’s core courses, especially in areas of Social Inequality and Human Services.
 Candidates whose scholarship and teaching interests have a transnational focus are strongly encouraged to apply.
 The successful candidate should complement, but not overlap, existing faculty’s teaching and regional expertise within the department.
 The faculty member would further be expected to support the college’s goal of providing students with a liberal arts education, including contributing to the general education curriculum and periodically teaching First-Year Writing Seminar.

 Click here for a more detailed, printable version of this posting.